Location

 Specific actions include:

-The board consists of six directors of which two executive Directors, two Non- Executive Directors and two independent Non-Executive Directors, with a gender balance of 83% male and 17% female.
+The board consists of five directors of which two executive Directors, one Non- Executive Directors and two independent Non-Executive Directors, with a gender balance of 80% male and 20% female.

 The directors are required to attend all committee meetings and to be available at other times as required for face-to-face and telephone meetings with the executive team and investors.